', 'auto'); ga('send', 'pageview');

 I use this page to share messages of an inspirational nature, or simply something to ponder.
 It is my hope that you will always be inspired.

-I would invite you to take time to read and ponder the words from Gospel of Mark 7:1-8.
-14-15, 21-23
+I would invite you to take time to read and ponder words from the Gospel of Mark 10:35-45.

 What word or words caught your attention?